team-techchef/bgbl/src/data/pages/events.md

       image:
         src: /imgs/When your friends get tried of you talking about books.png
         alt: 'When your friends get tried of you talking about books'
+    - title: 'Jonathan Escoffery and LAM at Books Are Magic'
+      image:
+        src: /imgs/Jonathan Escoffery and LAM at Books Are Magic.jpg
+        alt: 'Jonathan Escoffery and LAM at Books Are Magic'
     - title: 'Jonathan Escoffery and LAM'
       image:
         src: /imgs/Jonathan Escoffery and LAM.jpg